JulianaFeliz/ALMA/README.md

 ---
 ## 🧪 Downstream Analysis: Advanced Ecological Statistics

-This project includes a comprehensive, publication-ready R script (`scripts/ecological_analysis.R`) to perform advanced statistical ecology on your amplicon data.
+This project includes a comprehensive, publication-ready R script (ALMA_ecology.R`) to perform advanced statistical ecology on your amplicon data.
 It bridges raw bioinformatic outputs with rigorous ecological theory, properly handling the compositional nature of microbiome datasets.

 ### 🌟 Features
 * **Data Exploration (DE):** Automated Rarefaction curves and Cleveland dotplots for sequencing depth saturation and outlier detection.